EmilStoev/camplight-api-test/README.md

 production_json = \
 {\
-    "sentence": "example sentence you want to check the grammar and style"\
+    "prompt": "example sentence you want to check the grammar and style"\
 }

 ## URL